mehdi-benhariz/barscha-test/README.md

 # Barscha Test

 A project designed to demonstrate best practices in NestJS and Prisma integration, with API documentation and Docker support for seamless deployment.
+Was done as part of a Technical Test for Barscha.

 ## Table of Contents